 This spectacular cathedral was inspired by the Cathedral of St. Peter in Rome.
 It is one of the city's most majestic structures.
-It was built from 1801 to 1811 to house the miracle-working Icon of Virgin Mary, called our Lady of Kazan.
-The construction was completed shortly before the war with Napoleon, thus it became the memorial to Russian victory in this war.
-The cathedral houses the banners of the defeated regiments as well as the keys to the towns conqured.
+It was built from 1801 to 1811 to house the miracle-working Icon of the Virgin Mary, called our Lady of Kazan.
+The construction was completed shortly before the war with Napoleon; thus, it became the memorial to Russian victory in this war.
+The cathedral houses the banners of the defeated regiments as well as the keys to the towns conquered.
 The grave of Russain greatest field marshal Kutuzov is also located inside.

-Meet your guide and driver in the lobby of your hotel and start a city tour, that will give you a general idea of the Cultural capital.
+Meet your guide and driver at your hotel lobby and start the city tour to give you a general idea of the Cultural capital.

-We'll also get a splendid panoramic view of the Winter Palace and Hermitage Museum complex.
-On our guided tour of the St. Isaac's Cathedral, you can marvel at the 3-ft dove in the centre of the dome and try to guess how many steps there are to the top.
+You will contemplate a splendid panoramic view of the Winter Palace and Hermitage Museum complex.
+On our guided tour of St. Isaac's Cathedral, you can marvel at the 3-ft dove in the center of the dome and try to guess how many steps there are to the top.